 - Denatured alcohol

-Paint thinner is used on the oil paints and primers because these substances have more volatile organic compounds and they have a higher viscosity than water based paints.
+Paint thinner is used in oil paints and primers because these substances have more volatile organic compounds and they have a higher viscosity than water based paints.

 Paint thinner should not be used on lacquer or on water based paints.
 When using water based paints clean everything up with water based cleansers.
 When you use lacquer you need a special solvent to clean the lacquer from brushes or remove the lacquer from surfaces.